PyNoon Data Lesson 3 - Tutorial

 listings_df[listings_df['review_scores_rating'].isna()]

-We can then invert the mask with ~ and filter out rows with missing values:
+We can invert the mask with ~ and filter out rows with missing values:

 listings_df[~listings_df['review_scores_rating'].isna()]